 Earlier this week, I wrote about what to do in the aftermath of a hit and run.
 While we’re on the topic, it makes sense to address another important question concerning these unfortunate accidents.
 Will your auto insurance rates go up if you’re the victim of a hit and run?

-The answer that most insurance agencies or attorneys will give you to this question is “it depends,” and unfortunately, that’s my response as well.
-The reason for this is that there are many factors at play in a hit and run accident and the resulting insurance proceedings, and one of those is what type of coverage you have.
+The answer that most insurance agencies or attorneys will give you to this question is “it depends,” and unfortunately, that’s my responsibility as well.
+The reason for this is that there are many factors at play in a hit-and-run accident and the resulting insurance proceedings, and one of those is what type of coverage you have.
 In a no fault state such as Florida, your insurance coverage is slightly different than most of the rest of the country, which can have some bearing on whether or not you’ll end up paying more each month after an accident.

 Uninsured motorist coverage and collision coverage